derivia/study-notes/notes/WEB.md

 #### Serializability

-Learn how to determine whether a schedule is serializable and leaves the database in a consistent state.

 * [ ] [Wikipedia - Serializability](https://en.wikipedia.org/wiki/Serializability)
 * [ ] [Transaction Serializability in DBMS](https://www.tutorialcup.com/dbms/transaction-serializability.htm)
 * [ ] [DBMS Serializability](https://beginnersbook.com/2018/12/dbms-serializability/)